Is Opening a Home Child Care Program Right for Me?

 A Child Care Center has 13 or more children depending on facility size, with child-to-adult ratios varying on age of children.

-A Family, Friend, and Neighbor or Relative Caregiver is a family member or friend who cares for ONLY two children, OR siblings, for state payment purposes.
+A Family, Friend, and Neighbor or Relative Caregiver is a family member or friend who cares for up to four unrelated children, OR any size sibling group, for state payment purposes.
 Care may be provided in the child's home in certain circumstances.

 Becoming a child care provider is not for everyone.
 It is not an easy job.
 When caring for children you are providing a nurturing, safe environment supporting their development, you are not “babysitting,” you are providing early childhood education.
 Providing early childhood education is a very important job and can be a fulfilling career choice.